rtortori/tetration-alfred/README.md

+# Warning: This repo has been moved to https://gitlab.com/rtortori/tetration-alfred

 # Cisco Tetration Alfred
 ###### A loyal butler for your Cisco Tetration Analytics Cluster!
 Disclaimer: This is NOT an official Cisco application and comes with absolute NO WARRANTY!<br>